featured image

 Why These Choices Hold Up

-The onprompt Hook as the Integration Seam.
-Rather than patching ComfyUI internals or building a standalone orchestrator, the extension registers a prompt handler that fires before any execution worker ever touches a job.
-This is the correct integration point: it guarantees deterministic prompt modification before the queue processes anything, and it means the extension is self-contained — no fork of ComfyUI required.
-This was an architectural choice that prioritized long-term maintainability over short-term convenience.
+Rather than patching ComfyUI internals or building a standalone orchestrator, the extension registers a prompt handler that fires before any execution worker touches a job.
+This is the right integration point: it guarantees deterministic prompt modification before the queue processes anything, and it keeps the extension fully self-contained — no fork of ComfyUI required.
+Every major design decision here came back to the same question: can we do this without modifying the platform?
+The answer, repeatedly, was yes.

-A Singleton State Manager with Explicit Thread Safety.
 ComfyUI runs a mix of async event loops and worker threads.
-A naïve approach to managing batch state across N concurrent executions would be a race condition waiting to happen.
-The decision to centralize all batch lifecycle logic — queuing, tracking, result aggregation, cancellation — in a single thread-safe singleton eliminates this entire class of bugs.
+A naive approach to managing batch state across N concurrent executions would be a race condition waiting to happen.
+I centralized all batch lifecycle logic — queuing, tracking, result aggregation, cancellation — in a single thread-safe singleton.
 The complexity is isolated; the rest of the system stays simple.

-Lazy Disk-Based Image Staging.
 Rather than holding rendered image tensors in memory while waiting for all iterations to complete, the extension writes temporary images to disk and loads them only at grid assembly time.
-For a user running a 50-image Cartesian sweep, this is the difference between a functional tool and an out-of-memory crash.
-Memory pressure was treated as a first-class design constraint, not an afterthought.
+For a 50-image Cartesian sweep, this is the difference between a functional tool and an out-of-memory crash.
+Memory pressure was a first-class constraint from the start.

 The Multi-Queue Cloning Problem

-The deepest engineering challenge in this project is a coordination problem that has no elegant solution in ComfyUI’s standard execution model: how do you submit one workflow and get N distinct executions, each with different parameter values, while treating them as a single logical batch?
+The deepest engineering challenge is a coordination problem with no elegant built-in solution in ComfyUI’s execution model: how do you submit one workflow and get N distinct executions, each with different parameter values, while treating them as a single logical batch?

-The approach here is deliberate and layered.
 When a user submits a workflow, the prompt interceptor fires first.
 It traces the parameter node chain — a linked list of parameter definitions wired together via a custom connection type — and collects every parameter with its full value set.
 The combination engine then generates the full list of value assignments.
 The first combination is applied directly to the original prompt, in place.
-For every remaining combination, the interceptor performs a deep copy of the entire prompt graph, injects the correct parameter values, and submits it to the queue as a new independent job.
+For every remaining combination, the interceptor deep-copies the entire prompt graph, injects the correct parameter values, and submits it as a new independent job.

 What Building This Taught Me

 Extension points are worth more than modifications.
-Every major design decision in this project was shaped by the question: “Can we do this without changing the platform?”
-The answer, repeatedly, was yes.
-Prompt interception, custom node types, async HTTP routes — all of these are supported extension mechanisms.
+Every major design decision was shaped by one question: can we do this without changing the platform?
+The answer was consistently yes.
+Prompt interception, custom node types, async HTTP routes — all supported extension mechanisms.
 Leaning on them entirely meant zero risk of breaking compatibility with ComfyUI updates.
 The discipline of not reaching past your integration boundary is easy to undervalue until you’ve maintained a fork and paid the tax.

 State machines deserve explicit design.
-The batch lifecycle — pending, active, collecting, complete, expired — is a state machine, even if it was never formally drawn as one.
-Building the IterationStateManager forced clarity about every transition: what triggers it, what it produces, and what happens when something goes wrong (timeouts, cancellations, partial failures).
+The batch lifecycle — pending, active, collecting, complete, expired — is a state machine, whether or not you name it as one.
+Building the IterationStateManager forced clarity about every transition: what triggers it, what it produces, and what happens when something goes wrong.
 That rigor prevented an entire category of subtle bugs around interleaved executions and result ordering.

-Metadata is not an afterthought; it is the product.
-The images this tool produces are only half the deliverable.
+Metadata is half the product.
+The images this tool produces are only part of the deliverable.
 A comparison grid without reproducible context — which parameters produced which row, at what values — is a picture, not a finding.
 Embedding structured metadata directly into PNG outputs was a product decision as much as a technical one.
-It transforms outputs from ephemeral artifacts into durable records of a scientific process.
+It transforms outputs from ephemeral artifacts into durable records.

 Where This Goes Next

-Persistent Experiment History.
-The extension currently manages batch state in memory with a one-hour timeout.
-A natural evolution is a lightweight local database — SQLite is the obvious choice — that persists batch records, parameter configurations, and result paths across sessions.
-This would enable cross-session comparison, trend analysis over long-running experiments, and a dashboard view of which parameter combinations have already been explored.
+The most valuable near-term addition would be a lightweight local database — SQLite is the obvious choice — that persists batch records, parameter configurations, and result paths across sessions.
+Right now batch state lives in memory with a one-hour timeout.
+Persisting it would enable cross-session comparison and let users track which parameter regions they’ve already explored.

-Statistical Ranking and Scoring.
-Today the output is a visual grid.
-A high-value extension would be integration with human preference scoring (drag-to-rank, thumbs up/down) directly in the ComfyUI canvas, feeding into a lightweight preference model.
+Further out, integrating human preference scoring directly in the ComfyUI canvas — drag-to-rank or thumbs up/down on individual results — could feed a lightweight preference model.
 Over time, the system could learn which parameter regions a user tends to prefer and surface them as suggested starting points.

-Remote and Distributed Execution.
-The multi-queue cloning strategy is a local-only pattern.
-As generative AI workloads increasingly run across GPU clusters or cloud instances, the combination engine’s output — a list of fully-specified parameter assignments — is already in a format that maps naturally to a distributed task queue.
-Wiring the cloning step to a remote job dispatcher (Celery, Ray, or a cloud-native equivalent) would extend the tool’s utility to teams running shared infrastructure without changing the user-facing model at all.
+The multi-queue cloning strategy is also inherently local-only.
+The combination engine’s output — a list of fully-specified parameter assignments — is already in a format that maps naturally to a distributed task queue.
+Wiring the cloning step to a remote job dispatcher would extend the tool to teams running shared GPU infrastructure without changing the user-facing model at all.

 Try It Out